XLIFF - Standard File Format for Translations

 XLIFF for Confluence

-Soon, users of Confluence (a popular content collaboration platform for all kinds of organizational knowledge and documents) will also be able to import and export their content as XLIFF files.
-We will be adding XLIFF compatibility to Scroll Translations, an add-on that lets you maintain multiple languages and translate content in Confluence.
-With this upcoming release, you'll not only be able to easily manage translations in Confluence, but also benefit from the efficient translation process XLIFF enables.
+Users of Confluence (a popular content collaboration platform for all kinds of organizational knowledge and documents) can also import and export their content as XLIFF files.
+We recently added XLIFF support to Scroll Translations, an add-on that lets you maintain multiple languages and translate content in Confluence – enabling easy management of translations in Confluence and an efficient translation process.

-Scroll Translations will allow you to export entire Confluence pages as XLIFF files, and as soon as they are translated, the add-on will automatically transform reimported XLIFF files and place it on the right page in the right language.
+Scroll Translations allows you to export entire Confluence pages as XLIFF files, and as soon as they are translated, the add-on will automatically transform reimported XLIFF files and place their content on the right page in the right language.

 If you have any further questions or comments on how or why one should use XLIFF as a translation standard, please don't hesitate to let me know in the comments below.
 I'd be happy to hear your thoughts and opinions.